kseniadvorkina/OLMo_thesis/README.md

 To pre-process the data, clean and aplit it, jupited notebook data_cleaning_CLMET.ipynb was used.
 To reproduce this research, please download CLMET and follow steps in this notebook.
 Then, save train_df, val_df, test_df to your designated folder.

 ## Full fine-tuning
+During the full fine-tuning, we use varuios temporal adaptation strategies.
+To illustrate the various temporal embedding strategies, we use a sample text CLMET3_1_1_67.
+This sample, beginning with the phrase “Preface Of The Author.” and dated to the year 1776, serves as a running example to show how each temporal embedding is incorporated during the encoding preparation phase.  (see table):

+Model	Model Description	Embedding	Example Input (for CLMET3_1_1_67 text) B	Fine-tuned OLMo 1B	No temporal conditioning	Preface Of The Author...
+C	Fine-tuned OLMo 1B + year ranges as special tokens	Special year range tokens like [1710–1780], [1780–1850] and [1850–1920] prepended	[1710–1780] Preface Of The Author...
+D	Fine-tuned OLMo 1B + year range in natural language prompts	Year range in natural language	This is English text written between 1710 and 1780.\n\nPreface Of The Author...
+E	Fine-tuned OLMo 1B + exact year in natural language prompts	Exact year in natural language	This text was written in the year 1776.\n\nPreface Of The Author...
+F	Fine-tuned OLMo 1B + exact year (word) in natural language	Exact year as a single word in natural language	1776.\n\nPreface Of The Author...

+For each adaptation strategy, we provide a separate pythin script for training and eval, and for testing.
+All scripts are named after model configuration (B-F) are are made availible in the subfolder full_fine_tuning.
+Scripts for evaluation strategies with fake temporal embeddings for models C-F are also availible in this folder.

+Scripts of models D-F only differ in natural language prompt from the function prepare_chunks, while for the model C we also add tokens and resize the tokeniser, and for the model B we do not use any explicit temporal embeddings.

 ## Mixture of Experts

 To adapt existing data split for Mixture of Experts, pleqase simply stratify the exiting train_df, val_df, test_df by yearRange column and save nine resulting datasets in a designated folder.

+Then, we use strategies B, C and E from the fine-tuning section to create subsets of experts.
+To achieve this, simply take the desired script from the privious section and change dataframe to the dataframe strarified by time periods.
+Then run for every period.

+Then, we train the soft gating mechanism and evaluate it via soft gating and hard gating.
+We also evaluate sets of experts via rule-basd gate (oracle).

+All scripts are made availible in the folder MoE.

 ## Year Prediction